jordiparislopez/Phd-Thesis/README.md

   - DoFun installed and loaded.
 Related functions used are described.
   - FormTracer installed and loaded.
 Related definition of tensors and groups described and implemented.

-- Template for DSE equations:
+- Template for the Dyson-Schwinger equations:

   - Definition of fields and action.
   - Definition of vertices and projections.
-  - Derivation of DSE in a symbolic and algebraic form.
+  - Derivation of the DSEs in a symbolic and algebraic form.
   - Exportation of the DSE equation to be used in the C++ codes.

+- Template for the Renormalisation Group equations:

+  - Definition of fields and action.
+  - Definition of vertices, regulators and projections.
+  - Derivation of the RGEs in a symbolic and algebraic form.
+  - Exportation performed as in the DSE section.